 Next, open up Control Panel by searching for it in the taskbar.
 Then type “media” into the Control Panel search box and pick the Media streaming options link that appears.
 Click Turn on media streaming, and that’s all there is to it.
 The content in the default Videos folder associated with your user account is ready to go, and will be visible to a range of devices on your local network.

-Using a PC as a server works best if you want to stream to an Xbox One connected to the same Wi-Fi network, because that device runs a modified version of Windows 10.
-With this setup, you simply go to your computer, right-click on a video file, and choose Cast to Device to send it straight to the Xbox One—all the behind-the-scenes connections are done for you.
-This is a good example of how the best streaming option depends on where you're streaming from and to.
+Using a PC as a server works best if you want to stream to an Xbox One connected to the same WiFi network, because that device runs a modified version of Windows 10.
+With this setup, simply go to your computer, right-click on a video file, and choose Cast to Device to send it straight to the Xbox One—all the behind-the-scenes connections will be done for you.
+This is a good example of how the best streaming option depends on where you’re streaming from and to.

 Apple devices work very well together, so a macOS server will be happy to collaborate with other Apple gear, specifically the Apple TV.
 Getting it to work with non-Apple devices, however, is more challenging.

-If you've got all your media files on a macOS computer rather than a Windows one, the easiest protocol or streaming standard to use is Apple's own AirPlay.
-Import your videos into iTunes (or just use the content you've bought from Apple's digital store), and if you have an Apple TV on the same Wi-Fi network, you should see an AirPlay button to the right of the volume slider in iTunes.
+If you’ve got all your media files on a macOS computer rather than a Windows one, the easiest protocol or streaming standard to use is Apple’s own AirPlay.
+If you have an Apple TV on the same WiFi network, you should see an AirPlay button at the top right of your Mac computer’s navigation bar.
 Click on it and choose your Apple TV.
-Then enter the PIN code that appears on your TV screen, which will prevent you from accidentally beaming content to your neighbor's television.
-Once the connection is made, you're up and streaming: The Apple TV will appear as an output option whenever you're playing video.
+Then enter the PIN code that appears on your TV screen, which will prevent you from accidentally beaming content to your neighbor’s television.
+Once the connection is made, you’ll be up and streaming.

-This method works in a similar way to Google's Chromecast, and is just as easy to use.
-But if you're not streaming to an Apple TV or other iOS device, then you'll probably need another method.
+This method works in a similar way to Google’s Chromecast, and is just as easy to use.
+But if you’re not streaming to an Apple TV or some other iOS device, you’ll probably need a different method.
 Keep scrolling, and read the instructions for streaming content via a third-party app, though there’s one other thing you should know first.

 Before you leave the domain of built-in operating systems, both macOS and Windows users have another option.
 A network-attached storage device, or NAS, is a bulky hard drive that plugs straight into your router, so it can make your media available even when your main computer is switched off.
 Modern-day NAS devices come with a selection of software to simplify the process of creating a server and making all your files available to other devices.
 Plenty of NAS drives will do the job, but something like the ZyXEL Personal Cloud Storage Server is particularly geared toward media sharing.

-We've covered the built-in options for Windows and macOS because they mean you don't need to install any extra software.
-And for some situations, such as streaming to an Xbox One or Apple TV, they're simply the easiest options.
+We’ve covered the built-in options for Windows and macOS because they won’t require you to install any extra software.
+And for some situations, such as streaming to an Xbox One or Apple TV, they’re simply the easiest options.
 But third-party apps boast much greater flexibility.
-They're simple, easy to use, and stream files from Windows or Mac machines to a whole host of other devices, including streaming sticks, set-top boxes, games consoles, and cell phones.
+They’re simple to use and can stream files from Windows or Mac machines to a whole host of other devices, including streaming sticks, set-top boxes, games consoles, and cell phones.

-Plex is the program we recommend, but alternatives such as Kodi and Emby are also great.
-Sign up for a free account, download the Plex software, and it takes care setting up your computer as a server.
+Plex is the platform we recommend, but alternatives such as Kodi and Emby are also great.
+Sign up for a free account, and download the Plex software to set up your computer as a server.
 All you need to do is point the program toward the folders where you store videos, photos, and music.
-Even if you've set up a NAS, you can use Plex with that device, so it's a very comprehensive option.
+Plex is a comprehensive option, and you can even use it with a device you’ve set up with a NAS.

 Once your computer is operating in server mode, you need to install a Plex client app on the device or devices you plan to stream to.
-Apps for web browsers, Roku devices, Apple TV, Android TV, games consoles, smart TVs, and Amazon Fire devices are free, but if you want to watch your video collection on your phone, you'll have to pay: You need to upgrade to a premium Plex Pass (from $4.99 a month) to use the Android and iOS clients.
-A Plex Pass also comes with a bunch of bonus features, like the option to run your media server from a cloud service like Google Drive or Dropbox so you won't need to leave your computer on the whole time you're streaming video.
+Apps for web browsers, Roku devices, Apple TV, Google TV, games consoles, smart TVs, and Amazon Fire devices are free, but you’ll have to pay if you want to watch your video collection on your phone: You’ll need to upgrade to a premium Plex Pass (from $5 a month or $40 a year) to use the Android and iOS clients.
+A Plex Pass also comes with a bunch of bonus features, like the option to run your media server from a cloud service like Google Drive or Dropbox so you won’t need to leave your computer on the whole time you’re streaming video.